What is Ankle Arthritis?

 Arthritis is an umbrella term for over 100 medical conditions that affect your joints.

 The number of people who have arthritis is growing as our population lives longer.
-There is a belief that arthritis is simply a consequence of age.
-But it is not merely a natural part of ageing.
-There are millions of working-age sufferers.
+There is a belief that osteoarthritis is simply a consequence of age.
+Osteoarthritis is not merely a natural part of ageing.
+There are millions of working-age sufferers and genetic influence.
 Researchers have identified that certain families are susceptible to arthritis through genetic predisposition.

 However, the early diagnosis seems to be a key to better management of your ankle arthritis.
-Research suggests that early intervention can delay the onset of the disease and reduce the number of osteoarthritis cases.
+Research suggests that early intervention can delay the onset of the disease and reduce osteoarthritis cases.